 Formative assessment occurs continuously in the classroom, both within and between lessons.
 Information from these assessments is used to adjust teaching strategies.
 Students also receive frequent and meaningful feedback on their performances.
-Examples of formative assessment strategies include teacher observation, discussion, questioning, and non-graded class work.
+Examples of formative assessment strategies include eliciting all-student response to effective questioning, teacher observation in real time of student work and group discussions, and standards-based tasks that assess specific learning gaps.
 The focus of formative assessment is to determine what learning comes next for a student.